Dachshund health problems

 Dental disease

-A common issue that is seen often in many dogs including Dachshunds is dental disease, which affects the health of many organs and systems of the body and puts the general health of your pet in jeopardy.
+A common issue that is seen often in many dogs including Dachshunds is dental disease, which affects the health of many organs and systems of the body and puts the general health of your pet at risk.

-When the teeth of your dog are covered by tartar and plaque for long, it creates the right environment for bacteria to cause damage and start forming pockets under the gums.
-Consequently, the structures around the teeth are damaged and bacteria find the way to enter the bloodstream.
+When the teeth of your dog are covered by tartar and plaque for long periods, it creates the right environment for bacteria to cause damage and start forming pockets under the gums.
+Consequently, the structures around the teeth are damaged and bacteria can enter the bloodstream.

 Common signs of gum or dental diseases are: